 Along with collaborators from Extension’s Agriculture Institute and UW-Madison’s Department of Forest and Wildlife Ecology, we are engaged in outreach specifically aimed at new landowners in Wisconsin.

 We developed a website for getting started with land stewardship, which includes resources on water, wildlife, woods, farming, grasslands, gardens & pollinators, people, building & roads, and legal aspects of land stewardship.
-We have also held Learn About Your Land classes tailored to new landowners.
+We also held several webinars where new landowners jump-started their stewardship journey by connecting with natural resource professionals from a wide range of organizations.

 Upcoming Events

-We will hold our next in-person Learn About Your Land classes in fall 2025.
+We will hold more in-person Learn About Your Land classes in fall 2025.
 We plan to hold the next round of online Getting Things Done in Your Woods classes in early 2026.

 If you have questions about Learn About Your Land or want to be the first to know about future classes, contact:

-If you have questions about our new landowner outreach efforts, including the land stewardship website and webinars for new landowners, contact:
+If you have questions about our new landowner outreach efforts, including the land stewardship website and events for new landowners, contact:

 Learn About Your Land and Next Steps classes are funded in part by the Wisconsin Department of Natural Resources.
 Our new landowner engagement efforts are also funded in part by the USDA National Institute of Food and Agriculture’s Agriculture and Food Research Initiative.